TnTech-ECE/F25_Team2_AutomatedChessBoard/Reports/Conceptual_Design.md

 Finally, as a capstone project, team dynamics may introduce ethical dilemmas, such as unequal workload distribution or pressure to prioritize functionality over safety testing.
 Professional ethics, guided by the ACM Code of Ethics, will mandate transparent collaboration and peer reviews.

 ### Broader Impacts on the Community
-The Audio Actuated Chessboard has predominantly positive, albeit modest, impacts across multiple domains, fostering inclusivity while mitigating potential negatives.
+The Chess 2 Impress Audio Actuated Chessboard has predominantly positive, albeit modest, impacts across multiple domains, fostering inclusivity while mitigating potential negatives.

 - **Cultural Impacts**: Chess is a global cultural artifact symbolizing strategy and intellectual heritage.
 This project enhances its cultural relevance by modernizing traditional over-the-board (OTB) play, appealing to younger, tech-savvy demographics and bridging analog and digital divides.
 It could revive interest in chess clubs or tournaments by making play more engaging and shareable (e.g., via integrated online play), potentially increasing cultural participation in underserved communities.